mikedirksen/Testing/README.md

 # hello-world
 First repository for testing
-I am Mike Dirksen, I am an instructor and learning about GitHub I teach at a Community college
+I am Mike Dirksen, I am an instructor and learning about GitHub I teach at a Community College